zer0ohm/LT02m/README_en.md

-# LineTrace-LT02
+# LT02m
- - This repository publishes the deliverables of the LineTrace “LT02”.
+ - This repository publishes the deliverables of the “LT02m”.

 ## Contents(reserve)
  - Schematic(.sch)